great tastes. great stories.

 if taste matters ….

-From small batch olive producers in the north of Lebanon, this is an extra virgin olive oil made from souri olives.
-A variety that grows in the eastern Mediterranean, they are pressed the day of the harvest to maintain all the health benefits associated with olives.
+From small batch olive producers in the north of Lebanon, an extra virgin olive oil made from souri olives.
+A variety that grows in the eastern Mediterranean, pressed the day of the harvest to maintain all the health benefits associated with olives.
 The oil is mild, with a warm peppery after-taste.
 In a stylish tin, the oil is filtered to preserve its quality, just taste the difference.
+For a bargain, see our special offer on three tins.
+We also offer a premium extra virgin olive oil.

 to serve